altynbek-y/ort_nct_education_app/README.md

 ## ОРТ и НЦТ (offline)

+An Android application for preparation for entrance exams.

+# Description

 Simple and easy to use test preparation application for school students in Kyrgyzstan

 <p align="center">